 First season: 1993

-The Rockies have made the playoffs four times -- including last season -- since they brought baseball to the Mile High City in 1993.
-They've won one National League pennant, in 2007, when the "Rocktober" Rockies caught fire down the stretch.
+The Rockies have made the playoffs five times -- most recently in 2018 -- since they brought baseball to the Mile High City in 1993.
+They've won one National League pennant, in '07, when the "Rocktober" Rockies caught fire down the stretch.
 But all of Colorado's postseason appearances have been as a Wild Card team.
 The playoffs are the playoffs, of course, but the Padres, D-backs, Giants and Dodgers have all cycled through reigns atop the division during that time.
-That could all be about to change.

 Marlins: 30 years (active streak)

 First season: 1993

 The Marlins haven't just made the playoffs -- they've won the World Series, twice, in 1997 and 2003.
 But like the Rockies in their postseason appearances, the Marlins were a Wild Card team both times, as the Braves had a stranglehold on the NL East in those years.
 (Both the '97 and '03 seasons came during Atlanta's record run of 14 consecutive division titles.)
-Miami won't end its drought this year; the rebuilding club has officially been eliminated from the NL East race.
+Miami is currently in a rebuilding phase, having lost 98 games in '18 and 105 in '19.

 Rangers: 24 years before first title

 First season in Texas: 1972 | First title: 1996

 The Washington Senators moved to Texas, and became the Rangers, in 1972.
 From that point, it wasn't until '96 that they finally won the Americn League West and made their first postseason appearance, although they were also leading the division when the '94 strike ended the season early.
 (If you include the franchise's time as the Senators from 1961-71, it would add an additional 11 years of fruitlessness.)
 The '96 Rangers went 90-72 to end the drought behind league MVP Award winner Juan Gonzalez, who hit .314 with 47 home runs and 144 RBIs, and Ivan Rodriguez, who was an All-Star, Gold Glove Award winner and Silver Slugger at catcher.